-Here is our list of the best online problem solving games & activities.
+Here is our list of the best problem solving games, activities and exercises for adults.

 Problem solving games are activities that require players to use critical thinking skills to solve puzzles.
-For example: escape rooms, Sudoku, and murder mysteries.
+Example activities include escape rooms, Sudoku, and murder mysteries.
 The purpose of these exercises is to sharpen reasoning and decision-making skills in group settings and to do team building with employees.

 This article contains: